sultanhq/CV/README.md

 ## Hobbies & Interests

   * Rock climbing
-  * Internet of things tech
+  * Disruptive tech such as Blockchain and Internet of things
   * Single board microcontrollers such as Arduino's, Raspberry Pi's, ESP8266's etc...
   * Quadcopters & autonomous drones
   * 3D Modelling and Printing